'Rick And Morty' Season 7's Shocking Ending Explained

 Facing that realisation head-on is what enables him to finally escape for real.

-That means our Rick didn’t get to enjoy that time with Diane, and that also means he’s further away from healing than we were led to believe.
+This also means our Rick didn’t get to enjoy any time with Diane, and that he’s further away from healing than we were led to believe.

 Except, the fact he didn’t enter The Hole in the first place proves that he’s now in a place where he can admit when he’s too scared to try something.
 That’s pretty huge for someone so arrogant, someone who does technically wield god-like power.